 - This is a big batch recipe making ideal for large families or feeding a small crowd.

 - This sauce freezes and reheats very well, making it great for fast and easy weeknight meals.

 - This is not a dump and go slow cooker recipe, some pre-cooking is required.
 However, the pre-cooking can be done the night before, cooled and stored in the fridge overnight.
 The next morning, dump everything into the slow cooker before you leave for the day.

-Ground beef – We used fat reduced mince, it does cost little more but, we find it a healthier option.
-If you can’t get lean beef mince, drain way the excess fat after frying and before placing it in the slow cooker.
+Ground beef – We used fat-reduced mince, it does cost a little more but, we find it a healthier option.
+If you can’t get lean beef mince, drain away the excess fat after frying and before placing it in the slow cooker.